 Follow along with these examples using this live spreadsheet.

-First, we will be using COUNTIF, which is the most efficient method of conditional counting as it combines an IF statement with the COUNT function.
-Second, we will use QUERY, which is more powerful but difficult to learn.
+First, we will use COUNTIF, the most efficient method of conditional counting as it combines an IF statement with the COUNT function.
+Second, we will use QUERY, which is more powerful but complex.

 💡 COUNTIF is not case-sensitive.
 QUERY is case-sensitive.